NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #108

 FUWAMOCO confirm that working and playing together in hololive has not changed their relationship significantly; they remain very close and handle their time together well.

+## Episode #109

+A Ruffian asks how FUWAMOCO cool down on hot summer days.
+They enjoy taxis at night, salty lychee drinks, shaved ice, and places with 24-7 air conditioning.